TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         This property will show up in JSON representing a VM.
 It describes the path in the filesystem where you will find the VMs zone dataset.
-For OS VMs all VM data will be under this path, for KVM VMs this is where you'll find things such as the logs and sockets for a VM.
+For OS VMs all VM data will be under this path, for HVM VMs this is where you'll find things such as the logs and sockets for a VM.

         type: string (path)
-        vmtype: OS,KVM
+        vmtype: ANY
         listable: no
         create: no (automatic)
         update: no